QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

-Simon (**Planning Production, Inventories, and Work Force**, Prentice-Hall International Series in Management, 1960), we simplify the firm’s problem by formulating it as a linear quadratic discounted dynamic programming problem of the type studied in this quantecon :doc:`lecture<lqcontrol>`
+Simon (**Planning Production, Inventories, and Work Force**, Prentice-Hall International Series in Management, 1960), we simplify the firm’s problem by formulating it as a linear quadratic discounted dynamic programming problem of the type studied in :doc:`this<lqcontrol>` quantecon

 Because its costs of production are increasing and quadratic in production, the firm wants to smooth production across time provided